 Record type information

-In the record type information, the necessary details and settings for the record type are provided.
+Provide the necessary details and settings in the record type information.

 Record types are visible to the employee in the "Working hours registration" view in alphabetical and numerical order based on the record type name.
 Also consider the alphabetical and numerical order of language translations if the employee uses Netvisor in English or Swedish.

-Used record types cannot be removed from the list view.
-Extra record types can be set with a name like "X" so that they fall to the end of the list or the record type name can be given as "NOT IN USE".
+Note that used record types cannot be removed from the list view.
+Set extra record types with a name like "X" so that they fall to the end of the list or give the name as "NOT IN USE".

 Number